Victoria - Colonial: 1854-1900.

 1870 Electric Telegraph Department merged with the Postmaster-General's Department.

-The number of Telegraph Offices (excluding those at Railway Stations) inceased rapidly especially during the 1870 to 1885 period.
+The number of Telegraph Offices (excluding those at Railway Stations) increased rapidly especially during the 1870 to 1885 period.
 After that, there was increasing construction of telegraph lines within the railway line spaces.
 The number of miles of wire increased consistently from 1865 to beyond 1900.
 The telegraph was an essential part of Victorian life and it was not threatened by the telephone for many years later.

 See the overview of line construction in Victoria and the listing of Telegraph Offices in Victoria.